Stephen-Njoroge/bc-9-oop/README.md

 # bc-9-oop
-OOP stuff for boot camp.
+This is my OOP stuff for the boot camp.